pesto-pasta/my-first-bank-account-api/README.md

 Created in order to practice using Express, promises, MYSQL, and Handlebars.

 On this site, you can create a fake bank account and change your balance and password.

-Planned addtions include a request / send money system and to explore relations within SQL.
+You can also make a small array of GET and POST requests to the integrated API to get account information and debit / credit your account.